python-poetry/poetry/docs/docs/pyproject.md

 ### `script-files`

-You can include non-Python scripts as well in distribution package.
+You can also include non-Python scripts in the distribution package.

 ```toml
 [tool.poetry]